dinardavis/travel_app/README.md

 <h3 align="center">Travel Dream Dashboard</h3>

    <p align="center">
     With the love of travel in mind, this project was created to serve as a one stop shop for travel junkies to get and/or stay excited for their next trip.
-The functionality is very straightforward; enter the name of a city that you've always dreamed of visiting, the dates that you're availabe to go there, and voila!
+The functionality is very straightforward; enter the name of a city that you've always dreamed of visiting, the dates that you're available to go there, your return airport, and voila!
 The dashboard will return the price of a roundtrip flight to that destination, and some other useful info to get your imagination flowing about your next adventure!
     <br />
     <br />
     <a href="https://github.com/dinardavis/travel_app"><strong>Explore the docs »</strong></a>